Policies and Procedures

-However, for Brown Deer Men's Golf Club group events scored using Golf Genius (the "Majors", Summer Classic, Spring Tour, Summer Tour, 9-Hole Social Nights and Fall Tour), the Committee will post all scores for the field.
+However, for Brown Deer Men's Golf Club group events scored using Golf Genius (the "Majors", Spring Tour and Summer Tour), the Committee will post all scores for the field.
 If in doubt at an event, ask if your score will be posted or if you need to do so.

 The Handicap Committee within our golf club is responsible for administering the USGA Handicap System.
 The primary goal of the system and the Committee is to enable golfers of differing skill levels to compete on an equitable basis.
 The committee will verify that scores are properly posted for handicap purposes and peer review and is authorized to adjust players' indexes as documented in the Official Rules of Handicapping.

 Members should be aware of the following policies and procedures:

 Effective January 2020, the World Handicap System (WHS) unified six handicap systems and provides every player in the world with a consistent measure of ability.
 The WHS enables players of different abilities globally to compete against others on a fair basis.
 The Rules of Handicapping replaces the USGA Handicap System™, which has been in place since 1911, and the USGA Course Rating System™ has become the Course Rating System.

 Our club follows recommendations published in Appendix C of the Rules of Handicapping.
 Depending upon the format of each event, you will be assigned a course handicap equal to 85% to 100% (rounded to the nearest whole number) of your full handicap for the tee box that you are playing.

 For additional background, see below as published by the USGA:

 Q. What are handicap allowances and why are they recommended for various formats of play?